gvwilson/sensibleadventures/nardica/nardica.md

 "No worries,"
 Iffy mumbled,
 setting down the toolboxes and shaking Doctor Johel's hand gingerly.
-She was half a head shorter than Iffy, and her wrinkled brown skin felt like warm plastic.
+The old woman was half a head shorter than Iffy, and her wrinkled brown skin felt like warm plastic.
 Up close,
 the sparkle in her eyes was more than just a trick of the light,